lorashley/segment-farms-demo/README.md

+# Segment Farms Demo

+This is a simple ecommerce demo showing the integration of Segment.
+This uses:

+- spec: page
+- spec: track
+  - Product Added
+  - Product Removed

+# Installation

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).